Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 - I want people to stand by their convictions to the degree they believe them.

-- I expect associates to value open and healthy communication as much as me.
-I wish them to stay reasonably open to “third alternatives”.
+- I expect associates to value open and healthy communication as much as me, and demand they stay reasonably open to “third options”.

 - I insist absolutely everyone stays humble enough to accept utter failure.
-I also expect people to approach me about my failings before talking about me with others.
+I also expect others to approach me about my failings first.
+If other people can’t do their own investigation about my character, I tend to find a new community.

-- I believe each thing widely connects with everything else, but not always directly.
-Therefore, any success comes through balancing work, rest, recreation, energy, and spirituality.
-I also believe that why we succeed is more important than what we do.
+- I believe why we succeed is more important than what we do.
+Wach thing widely connects with everything else, but not always directly, and my views are that success comes through balancing work, rest, recreation, energy, and spirituality.

 - My personal spirituality is toward Jesus Christ, but reserve that discussion for its time and place.
 I have severe issues with the narcissists who have infiltrated mainstream Christian culture.
 I’m happy to talk about it, but I probably disagree strongly and pedantically.